 After all, we are called to act with justice.

-Related writing: I wrote a second commentary on responding to the removal of David Haas’ music, which was published in the National Catholic Reporter.
-I provide the link in the blog post, “Let’s ‘Lift the Lowly High’ in Liturgical Music,” along with Tony Alonso’s eloquent summary of it.
+Related writing: The National Catholic Reporter published another commentary I wrote on responding to the removal of David Haas’ music: “Let’s ‘Lift the Lowly High’ in Liturgical Music.”

 To receive future posts directly to your mailbox, please subscribe.